mahmoudimus/ac/docs/public/pages/concepts/conditions.md

 }
 ```

-For a remote condition, the Atlassian application issues a request to the remote resource and expects in the response either a true or false value that specifies whether to show or hide the module feature.
+For a remote condition, the Atlassian application issues a request to the remote resource and expects a response which
+specifies whether to show or hide the module feature.

+    {
+        "shouldDisplay": false
+    }

 The add-on can pass parameters to the remote condition as URL query parameters.
-Remote condition has request authentication information passed through as a header, rather than as a query string parameter.
+Remote condition has request
+authentication information passed through as a header, rather than as a query string parameter.

 ## Static conditions